Free delivery over PKR 5,000 · COD nationwide

 When to Seek Specialist Care

-Consult a fertility specialist if:
+See a fertility specialist if:

-- You have irregular cycles or PCOS
+• You have irregular cycles or PCOS.

-- You have a history of miscarriage
+• You have had a miscarriage before.

-- Your partner has low sperm count
+• Your partner has a low sperm count.

 Pakistani Fertility Clinics Worth Consulting

-Lahore: Fertile Dreams, Euromed Hospital
+Lahore: Fertile Dreams and Euromed Hospital.

-Based on evidence and local availability:
+Based on evidence and what you can find locally:

-- M-Sol Sachet: Myo-inositol 2,000mg + folic acid 400mcg + melatonin 1mg (PKR 950/month)
+• M-Sol Sachet: Myo-inositol 2,000mg plus folic acid 400mcg plus melatonin 1mg (PKR 950 a month).

-- CoQ10: Available as ubiquinone supplements from local pharmacies (PKR 1,500-2,500/month)
+• CoQ10: Ubiquinone supplements from local pharmacies (PKR 1,500 to 2,500 a month).

-- Vitamin D3: 4,000 IU softgels (PKR 400-600/bottle, 3-month supply)
+• Vitamin D3: 4,000 IU softgels (PKR 400 to 600 a bottle, a 3-month supply).

-- Omega-3: Fish oil or algae-based (PKR 1,200-1,800/month)
+• Omega-3: Fish oil or algae-based (PKR 1,200 to 1,800 a month).

 Conclusion